 The greatest opportunities we have are the expanding partnerships designed to conduct fully integrated bird conservation … Grassroots support among the public for addressing the needs of all wildlife is growing, evidenced by the support Partners in Flight and other bird initiatives have achieved, and in the breadth of the Teaming With Wildlife coalition… Clearly, we are on the threshold of a new era of bird conservation, and we must seize this opportunity.

-As we begin the new millennium, the future of bird conservation in Wisconsin is bright if, in PIF terms, a shared vision of “keeping common birds common” and “restoring imperiled bird populations” is adopted by parties interested in bird conservation.
+As we begin a new decade, the future of bird conservation in Wisconsin is bright if, in PIF terms, a shared vision of “keeping common birds common” and “restoring imperiled bird populations” is adopted by parties interested in bird conservation.
 Now is the time for all of us to work together to make this a reality.